Cara O. Frank, L.OM.

 3-5 tablespoons olive oil

-1 cup diced fennel ( optional)
+1 cup diced fennel (optional)

-1 cup fennel pollen
+1 cup fennel fronds if you have them

-heat the olive oil in a soup pot and add the carrots, onions, celery and garlic. add the fennel if using it. saute until tender, about 5 minutes
+Heat the olive oil in a soup pot and add the carrots, onions, celery, and garlic.
+Add the fennel if using it.
+Sauté until tender, about 5 minutes.

 Radish Leaf Pesto

-3 C radish leaves, stems removed
+3 C radish leaves stems removed and washed.

 1 cup basil leaves